MichaelAlfano/envision-ios/README.md

 ## Features

-1. Database of industry professionals in the various STEM fields.
+1. Database of industry professionals in physics.
 2. Interest filtering for professionals
-3. STEM career and educational resources
+3. Physics career and educational resources
 4. Make and export your own profile

 ## Flowchart